ukparliament/weeknotes.data-search/2018/26/index.md

 ### Employee of the week award...

-...goes once again to Jayne, because if we don't keep giving it her, she might stop frantically adding Statutory Instrument data and then we wouldn't have an [SI tracker](https://beta.parliament.uk/statutory-instruments).
+...goes once again to Jayne, because if we don't keep giving it her, she might stop frantically adding statutory instrument data and then we wouldn't have an [SI tracker](https://beta.parliament.uk/statutory-instruments).
 Which would make us all sad.
 It's basically just bribery at this point.

 ### Strolls